MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

    </featureManager>
    ```

-5. Configure **analytics-receiver.war** as an application with role-based security in the **server.xml** file.
-The following example creates a basic hardcoded user registry, and assigns a user to each of the different analytics roles.
+5. Configure **analytics-receiver.war** as an application with role-based security in the `server.xml` file.
+The following example creates a basic hardcoded user registry and assigns a user to each of the different analytics roles.

    ```xml
    <application id="analytics-receiver" name="analytics-receiver" location="analytics-receiver.war" type="war">